Webster House Children’s Home

-New Hampshire Humanities’ Annual Celebration, whether live or virtual, has been our sole fundraising event and allows New Hampshire Humanities to stay true to our mission of providing free and low-cost public humanities programs for people of all ages and from all walks of life, in every community across the state.
-By purchasing a ticket to or sponsoring the Annual Celebration, you’ll be directly supporting quality humanities and helping ensure they remain accessible to all.
+The Annual Celebration of the Humanities has been our sole fundraising event and allows New Hampshire Humanities to stay true to our mission of providing free and low-cost public humanities programs for people of all ages and from all walks of life, in every community across the state.
+By purchasing a ticket or sponsoring the Annual Celebration, you’ll be directly supporting high-quality humanities programs and ensuring they remain accessible for all.

-Volunteers are invited to participate in our live and virtual public programs around the state and spread the word by sharing photos and writing about our programs.
-New Hampshire Humanities relishes input from a wide range of supporters – tell us your “humanities story” or attend a program and write a short reflection we can publish on social media or in our publications.
+Volunteers are invited to participate in our live and virtual public programs around the state, and spread the word by sharing photos and a message about our programs.
+We relish input from a wide range of supporters — tell us your “humanities story” or attend a program, and write a short reflection we can publish on social media or in our publications.
+Volunteers are also welcomed at select events throughout the year, and for occasional office projects.

 Chair